-3 Types of Harassment in the Workplace
+3 Types of Harassment in the Workplace: Legal Implications & Training

+Costs and damages to company reputation aside, workplace bullying and harassment pose severe threats to the physical health, psychological health, and safety of customers and employees.
+As a business owner, the responsibility of prevention automatically falls on your shoulder.
+Recognizing workplace harassment and bullying is crucial in order to address it effectively.
 Of course, you cannot possibly address harassment in its totality without knowing the nature of these behaviours and the different shapes they come in, which is why we thought you would find this list of harassment types helpful.

 Discriminatory Harassment